 - From the Newsroom Q&As feature diverse perspectives and insights from local and national journalists working in a range of roles.

 - Twitter handles are listed for every journalist mentioned in the book, empowering students to interact with them.

 - Chapter checklists have been classroom tested by the author.
 Some items encourage students to tweet the author directly or discuss questions as a class.

 About the Author

-Anthony C. Adornato (@AnthonyAdornato) is a journalism professor at Ithaca College’s Roy H. Park School of Communications.
-In 2020, Adornato was named a Fulbright Scholar.
+Anthony Adornato (@AnthonyAdornato) is a journalism professor at Ithaca College’s Roy H. Park School of Communications.
 His teaching and research focus on the role of social media and mobile technology in journalism.
-He has been interviewed about this topic by news outlets including the Associated Press, BBC News, and Germany’s Deutsche Welle News.
-Prior to working in academia, Adornato was an anchor, reporter, and producer at televisions stations in New York.
+In 2020, Adornato was named a Fulbright Scholar in recognition of his international expertise on the topic.
+He has been interviewed about his research and the topic of fake news by news outlets, including the Associated Press,The New York Times, BBC News, and Germany’s Deutsche Welle News.
+Prior to working in academia, Adornato was a television anchor, reporter, and producer.
 Adornato received a bachelor’s degree in broadcast journalism from Syracuse University’s S.I.
 Newhouse School of Public Communications and a master’s degree in journalism from the University of Missouri’s School of Journalism.
+More about Anthony.